 10. Strong work ethic

 According to a survey conducted by the Society for Human Resource Management, companies are finding it harder to find punctual, reliable workers today than years ago.
-Showing your employer your professionalism and strong work ethic will help you take the next step in your career and land that dream job.
+Showing your professionalism and strong work ethic to your employer will help you take the next step in your career to land that dream job.